sunbaee/bmi_table/README.md

 # bmi_table

-A site that calculates bmi.
+A project of a site that calculates bmi

+Access it via the link below: